 It always pays off to have a backup plan.
 After all, a seemingly random incoming call could be the one that takes your business to the next level.
 Seeing as that’s the case, you should have contingency plans in place.

-Verizon realized that users can’t afford to miss a call just because there’s a power outage, so it lets you set up automatic call forwarding.
+Verizon realized that users can’t afford to miss a call just because there’s a power outage, so it lets you set up automatic call forwarding as a contingency plan.

 If the power is out, incoming calls will be redirected to a number of your choice which could be your own personal smartphone or even an offsite support team.